Supreme Court won’t review ruling that removed New Mexico official from office over January 6 insurrection | KRDO

 In a unanimous decision on March 4, the high court sided with Trump in a similar case.
 Six Colorado voters attempted to knock the former president off the ballot in that state because his remarks before the attack on the US Capitol in 2021.
 But the court ruled that states couldn’t do so on their own.

+That’s the process that was followed with Griffin, who was removed by from his local county office by a New Mexico state judge.

-Griffin, unlike Trump, had already been found guilty of a January 6-related crime when he was disqualified from holding office.
+And further, Griffin, unlike Trump, had already been found guilty of a January 6-related crime when he was disqualified from holding office.
 He was convicted of trespassing on Capitol grounds after a bench trial in March 2022.
-He was acquitted of a second misdemeanor charge of disorderly conduct.
+He was acquitted of a second misdemeanor charge of disorderly conduct, but the conviction bolstered the challengers’ arguments that he engaged in an insurrection.

 A civil trial on the disqualification question was held later that year.
 A state judge ruled that January 6 was an insurrection and that Griffin violated the oath he took as a commissioner by engaging in that insurrection.
 Griffin was disqualified under Section 3 and was removed in September 2022.